broofa/mime/docs/README_js.md

 ## Custom `Mime` instances

-The default objects exported by `mime` are immutable by design.
-Mutable versions can be created as follows...
+The default `mime` objects are immutable.
+Custom, mutable versions can be created as follows...
 ### new Mime(type map [, type map, ...])

 Create a new, custom mime instance.
 For example, to create a mutable version of the default `mime` instance: